< Back to Main Blog Posted: Jan 2025

 Method:

-1. To prepare the chicken stock, peel and quarter the onions, then place in a large saucepan, with the remaining stock ingredients.
+For the chicken stock, peel and quarter the onions and put them in a large saucepan, with the rest of the stock ingredients.

-2. Cover with 3 litres of cold water, then season with a little sea salt.
-Bring to the boil over a medium heat, skimming any froth off the surface with a spoon.
+Pour over 3 litres of cold water, and season with a bit of sea salt.
+Bring to the boil over a medium heat - if any froth appears on the surface, you can skim it off with a spoon.
 Cover with a lid, lower the heat and simmer slowly for 3 hours.
+(A slow cooker is great for doing this, but a pan on the hob is just fine).

-3. Strain the broth through a sieve, discarding the solids, then leave it to cool.
+Strain the broth through a sieve, throw away the solids (they’ve done their job), and leave to cool.

-4. To make the soup, peel and/or trim the onion, leek, celery and carrots, then roughly chop along with the courgettes.
+Now onto the soup … just peel and/or trim the onion, leek, celery and carrots, and roughly chop along with the courgettes.
 Shred the chicken.

-5. Add a splash of oil to another large saucepan and place over a medium heat.
-Add all the vegetables, except the peas, and sauté for 5 minutes.
+Add a splash of oil to another large saucepan and place over a medium heat.
+In go all the veg, except for the peas, and sauté for 5 minutes.

-6. Stir in the orzo, pour in the stock and bring to a boil.
-Lower the heat and simmer for 8 to 10 minutes, or until the veg are cooked and orzo is soft, then stir in the peas and chicken until heated through.
+Stir in the orzo, pour in the stock and bring to a boil.
+Lower the heat and simmer for about 10 mins until the veg are cooked and the orzo’s soft.
+Then stir in the peas and chicken until heated through.
 Season to taste.

 Healthy eating isn’t just about what you eat, there are other factors to consider too.